 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

-It was in the hold of the ship that Jack was reunited with Lt.
+In the hold with Jack were Lt.
 Tom Savage, Lt.
 Ben Morin, Lt.
 Richard Danca, Capt.
 Ruben Schwass, and Lt.
 Col Ted Wickord.
 Lt.
 Danca was so sick that the other members of the battalion did not think he would survive the trip.
 The ship reached Takao, Formosa, on November 11.
 While it was docked there, the POWs could not leave the holds.
 Lt.
 Danca died and his remains were taken ashore and cremated.
 His washed were given to Lt.
 Col. Wickord.

 A little under two weeks after arriving at Tanagawa, Sgt.
 Jack Griswold was sent to the camp hospital which was a wooden shack with little heat, and the sick lay on the dirt floors.
 No POW could be admitted to the hospital without the approval of two American doctors.
 Next, a Japanese medic had to approve so that the POW was admitted.
 Since this process was drawn out, many POWs died one or two days after entering the hospital.
 There was very little medicine available to treat the POWs.
 Most of the POWs, in the camp, died from beatings, starvation, lack of hygiene, and pneumonia.